Table of Contents

 : Executes the query and returns the result.
 It takes the query, input, and weight limit as arguments.
 The query is the query program in PolkaVM program binary format.
 The input is the query arguments that is SCALE-encoded.
 The weight limit is the maximum weight allowed for the query execution.metadata

-: Return metadata of supported extensions (introduced in later section) and methods, serving as a feature discovery functionality
+: Return metadata of supported extensions (introduced in later section) and methods, serving as a feature discovery functionality.
+The representation and encoding mechanism is similar to theframe-metadata

 #![allow(unused)] fn main() { decl_runtime_apis! { pub trait XcqApi { fn execute_query(query: Vec<u8>, input: Vec<u8>, weight_limit: u64) -> XcqResult; fn metadata() -> Vec<u8>; } } type XcqResult = Result<XcqResponse, XcqError>; type XcqResponse = Vec<u8>; enum XcqError { Custom(String), } }